 Overall evaluation (reject, weak reject, neutral, weak accept, accept)

-Reviewers are expected to provide a rating to each paper according to the above criteria and a justification for their respective ratings in a written comment.
+Reviewers are expected to provide a rating of each paper according to the above criteria and a justification for their respective ratings in a written comment.

 Posters & Demonstrations

-With respects to both poster and demo papers, reviewers are expected to provide an overall evaluation (reject, weak reject, neutral, weak accept, accept) and a full-text review that justifies their respective ratings in accordance to the following criteria:
+With respect to both poster and demo papers, reviewers are expected to provide an overall evaluation (reject, weak reject, neutral, weak accept, accept) and a full-text review that justifies their respective ratings in accordance with the following criteria: